 CBU Alert is CBU’s emergency mass notification system.
 This important feature is available to members of the CBU community by invitation only.
 All staff, faculty and students will be invited to create an account within the system via their CBU email address.

-If you are a member of the CBU community and you have not received this invitation or have questions or concerns please contact Denise Campbell, Manager of Safety and Security.
+If you are a member of the CBU community and you have not received this invitation or have questions or concerns please contact Sonya Spencer, Manager of Security Services.

 CBU Alert is able to deliver messages using some or all of the following channels: